-Venous thrombosis is frequently associated with recurrent thromboembolism which can also be fatal5.
-Tuberculosis can result in a transient hypercoagulable state with thrombocytosis, increased fibrinogen, factor VIII, plasminogen activator inhibitor 1 plasma levels; a decline in antithrombin III and protein C and S levels leading to activation of coagulation cascade and suppression of fibrinolytic pathway^{6,8}.
-The tubercle bacillus also promotes direct endothelial damage which aggravates the development of thrombus7.
-Production of proinflammatory cytokines (interleukin 1, interleukin 6, tumor necrosis factor α) in response to mycobacterial products also results in a hypercoagulable state^{9,10}.
-Lymphadenopathy seen frequently in these patients can also cause mechanical compression of adjacent blood vessels leading to stasis and finally thrombosis 11.
-Rifampin also has been implicated in the development of venous thrombosis and because of its enzymeinducing effect, a higher dose of oral anticoagulants is frequently needed to achieve therapeutic INR levels 12.
-On review of Indian literature, we could identify various case reports of pulmonary TB along with documented deep venous thrombosis. whereas the association of TB along with PTE has been reported in fewer cases13-17.
-Mohan B, et al reported the largest case series from India with 5 cases of pulmonary embolism, in which all the five cases were males and with age less than 47 years.
+Venous thrombosis is frequently associated with recurrent thromboembolism which can also be fatal.
+Tuberculosis can result in a transient hypercoagulable state with thrombocytosis, increased fibrinogen, factor VIII, plasminogen activator inhibitor 1 plasma levels; a decline in antithrombin III and protein C and S levels leading to activation of coagulation cascade and suppression fibrinolytic pathway.6,8. of Mycobacterium tuberculosis bacillus also promotes direct endothelial damage which aggravates the development of Production of pro-inflammatory cytokines (interleukin 1, interleukin, $^6$ tumor necrosis factor $\alpha$ ) in response to mycobacterial products also results in a hypercoagulable state.
+9,10 Lymphadenopathy seen frequently in these patients can also cause mechanical compression of adjacent blood vessels leading to stasis and finally thrombosis.
+11 Rifampin also has been implicated in the development of venous thrombosis and because of its enzyme-inducing effect, a higher dose of oral anticoagulants is frequently needed to achieve therapeutic INR levels.12

+On review of Indian literature, we could identify various case reports of pulmonary TB along with documented deep venous thrombosis. whereas the association of TB along with PTE has been reported in fewer cases.
+13-17 Mohan B, et al reported the largest case series from India with 5 cases of pulmonary embolism, in which all the five cases were males and with age less than 47 years.
 In our study, all the cases were young males out of which two cases had primary pleuro-pulmonary MDR tuberculosis while one had primary pulmonary MDR tuberculosis.
-Thrombolysis was warranted in only one of our patients as he developed hypoxia, hypotension, and cardiac arrest requiring mechanical ventilation while the other two cases were diagnosed based on out-ofproportion tachycardia and breathlessness on exertion and were managed with Low molecular weight heparin initially and oral anticoagulants later.
-In our study, two patients had breathlessness as the main presenting symptom with a relatively short duration of illness before reporting at a medical facility and their dyspnoea was disproportionate to the pulmonary lesions seen on the chest radiograph, along with a short history which raised the suspicion for pulmonary thromboembolism.
-These patients were all healthy young individuals with no prior risk factors for pulmonary thromboembolism apart from MDR tuberculosis14.
-Our study is the index case series from India of MDR TB cases complicated by PTE.
-It is also reiterated that our patients developed PTE despite there being no clinical or radiological evidence of DVT.
-In two of our cases, MDR TB was diagnosed on CBNAAT at presentation Thus, it is important to identify that MDR TB can be a risk factor for developing PTE and if there is a clinical suspicion of the same then these patients should be actively evaluated and they should be started on therapeutic anticoagulation till the diagnosis has been ruled out.
-PTE can be life-threatening so the index of suspicion should be high in these patients to prevent unnecessary mortality.
-The review of Indian literature of case reports and case series documenting PE with tuberculosis has been shown in Table 1.
-Case reports of pulmonary tuberculosis along with venous thromboembolism have been reported from India, among these very few had pulmonary thromboembolism.
-The association of pulmonary thromboembolism (PTE) with MDR TB has not been reported in India.
-We report three cases of this under-recognized association where timely diagnosis was life-saving.
-High suspicion of PTE in patients with MDR TB will help in diagnosing the dreaded condition early and aid in reducing preventable mortality.
+Thrombolysis was warranted in only one of our patients as he developed hypoxia, hypotension, and cardiac arrest requiring mechanical ventilation while the other two cases were diagnosed based on out-of-proportion tachycardia and breathlessness on exertion and were managed with low molecular weight heparin initially and oral anticoagulants later.
+In our study, two patients had breathlessness as the main presenting symptom with a relatively short duration of illness before reporting at a medical facility and their dyspnea was disproportionate to the pulmonary lesions seen on the chest radiograph, along with a short history which raised the suspicion for pulmonary thromboembolism.
+These patients were all healthy young individuals with no prior risk factors for pulmonary thromboembolism apart from MDR tuberculosis.14